seanox/pdf-service/README.md

 [Open HTML to PDF](https://github.com/danfickle/openhtmltopdf).

-The static service contains an abstraction of templates, an API for markup renderers/generators, a markup generator and a preview function including mockup data support.
+The static service contains an abstraction of templates, an API for markup generators/renderers, a markup generator with preview function and mockup data support.
 The templates supports includes and independent areas for header, content and footer, which are assembled by overlay for each page.
 Header and footer are borderless overlays and can therefore also use the border area of the content.